-Makos clinch semis spot with win over Counties
+Makos clinch semifinal spot with win

 The Steelers were meant to win on their home ground at ECOLight Stadium and atone for last Saturday's last minute 32-28 loss to Waikato.